jmanguino/FSMVRPTWSC/README.md

 # FSMVRPTWSC
-Fleet Size and Mix Vehicle Routing Problem with Time Windoes and Step Cost functions: Instances e solutions
+Fleet Size and Mix Vehicle Routing Problem with Time Windoes and Step Cost functions: Instances and solutions